yodkwtf/node-express-course/03-task-manager-api/readme.md

 #### Databases

-- While on local, we cam use any of the 2 options provided, when deployed to heroku, we need to check the `allow access from anywhere` option in atlas.
+- While on local, we can use any of the 2 options provided, when deployed to heroku, we need to check the `allow access from anywhere` option in atlas.
 - This is only specific to heroku, on something like Digital Ocean we can just swap up the IP address after deploying and everything works perfectly.

 #### Schema

 - Schema gives a structure to our data
-- Only the properties we specify in schema will be passed to database and rest of thr things will be ignored.
+- Only the properties we specify in schema will be passed to database and rest of the things will be ignored.

 #### Deployment